Bkmz21/CompactCNNCascade/README.md

 ﻿## Compact Convolutional Neural Network Cascade ##

-This is a binary library for very fast single object class detection in images using CPU or GPU.<br>
+This is a binary library for very fast simple object detection in images using CPU or GPU.<br>
 Implemented of the algorithm described in the following paper:

 	I.A.
 Kalinovskii, V.G.
 Spitsyn,